Brian Won (Injong)

 About

 Hey!
-I'm Brian; recent cs grad from UofT.
+I'm Brian; cs grad from UofT.
 I'm interested in ml inference and low-level network system.

 Technical Skills